Can You Use a Sponge To Wash Your Car? NO – Here’s Why

-You should never use sponges to wash your car.
-There are two reasons for that:
+- You should never use a sponge to wash your car.

 - Sponges can’t trap the dirt inside.
 Instead, dirt stays on the top of the sponge, so you drag it all over the car, scratching the paint.